Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 adventureaquarium.com

-The aquarium is home to more than 15,000 aquatic animals including the largest collection of sharks in the Northeast.
-Take a walk through the shark tunnel, and get up close to hippos.
+The aquarium is home to more than 15,000 aquatic animals, including the largest collection of sharks in the Northeast.
+Take a walk through the shark tunnel, and see hippos up close.
+The brand-new Kaleidoscope Cove dedicates an area to bioluminescent sea creatures.

 ALICE PAUL INSTITUTE